 Kalabasha, Beit El-Wali and Kertassi Temples

-On this tour, we'll visit three different temples: the Roman-era Kalabasha, and rock-carved mausoleums such as Beit El-Wali from the time of Ramses II.
+On this tour, we'll visit three different temples, including the Roman-era Kalabasha and mausoleums like Beit El-Wali from Ramses II's time.

 Itinerary

-We'll begin by picking you up at your boat or hotel in the morning and head south to the Aswan dam, 20 kilometers (13 miles) from the city.
+We'll pick you up at your boat or hotel in the morning and travel south to the Aswan dam, located 20 kilometers (13 miles) from the city.

-The next stop is Beit el-Wali, a small temple from Ramses II's reign, excavated in rock and dedicated to Amon-Ra.
-It features a patio with scenes from military campaigns against the Lybians, Asians, Ethiopians, and the Kingdom of Kush.
+Next is Beit el-Wali, a temple from Ramses II's era, excavated in rock and dedicated to Amon-Ra, featuring a patio adorned with depictions of Ramses II's military campaigns against the Libyans, Asians, Ethiopians, and the Kingdom of Kush.

-The last visit is to the Kiosk of Qertassi, dedicated to Isis, characterized by its entrance flanked by two columns and the head of the Goddess Hathor.
-This temple was also relocated due to the Aswan dam.
+The last temple is the Kiosk of Qertassi, dedicated to Isis, with a main entrance flanked by columns and the head of the Goddess Hathor.
+This temple was also moved for the Aswan dam.

-After the tour, we'll return you to your boat or hotel.
+After the tour, we will return you to your boat or hotel.

 Pickups